-Unless you shave your head or have lost much of your hair, keeping your hair in line is crucial to maintaining your look.
+Unless you shave your head or have lost much of your hair and need a hair transplant, keeping your hair in line is crucial to maintaining your look.
 That can sometimes be problematic when your hair is naturally wavy or curly.
 What follows is a list of shampoos that are best shampoos for guys with wavy hair, which sets you up to use the right wax or gel to mold your locks how you like ’em.

 What type of wavy hair do you have and what are its characteristics (i.e. thick, thin, curly, etc.)

 Thick Wavy Hair

 One common type of wavy hair is thick wavy hair, which is characterized by dense, voluminous curls that can be difficult to manage.
 If you have thick, wavy hair, it’s important to use a hydrating shampoo and conditioner in order to keep your locks healthy and moisturized.
 Be sure to also use a wide-toothed comb or brush when styling your hair in order to prevent breakage.